muhammadahmedzaheer/Prediction-Model-for-Student-Placement-and-Graduation/README.md

 Run Notebooks: Extract the contents of notebooks.zip and open the Jupyter notebooks in your preferred environment (e.g., Jupyter Notebook or JupyterLab).

 Model Execution:
-    The graduation_year.py script predicts the graduation year based on student details.
-    The placement_status.py script predicts whether a student will secure a placement.
+    The notebook.ipynb script predicts the graduation year based on student details and whether a student will secure a placement.

 Output: The predictions will be saved in the output.zip file.
 Extract this file to review the results.

 ## File Description
-datasets.zip: Contains the CSV files 01 Train Data.csv, 02 Test Data.csv, and others for training and testing. notebooks.zip: Includes graduation_year.py and placement_status.py files with code for model training and prediction. output.zip: Contains placement_predictions.csv and predicted_graduation_year.csv files with the results from the models.
+datasets.zip: Contains the CSV files 01 Train Data.csv, 02 Test Data.csv, and others for training and testing. notebook.ipynb: Includes graduation year and placement status code for model training and prediction. output.zip: Contains placement_predictions.csv and predicted_graduation_year.csv files with the results from the models.

 ## Acknowledgements